 In some instances, such as a break in the chain of title or a substantial discrepancy between adjacent owners, it may become necessary to search a title forward from the original patent grant.
 The patent information is obtained from the Department of Interior, Bureau of Land Management, Colorado State Office.
 Using the date of the grant and the name of the party receiving the grant, locate the entry in the county records and start the chain of title forward from that entry.
 Be sure to search for this entry in the records of the county that had jurisdiction at the time the patent was recorded.
 Present county boundaries may be substantially different than those in effect at the time of recording.
 Also, handwritten styles in the older records tend to be difficult to decipher, so exercise care in this search.

 When attempting to locate an existing road or highway ROW, check with the county engineer or road department.
-Often they have records of dedications or conveyances for roadway purposes.
+Often, they have records of dedications or conveyances for roadway purposes.

 Spend some time familiarizing yourself with the records of the county in which you are working.
 Ask the county personnel for assistance, but do not expect them to search for you.
 Ask for the location of records that you may search.
 Inquire as to plat books for roads or ditch rights of way.
 County personnel can be extremely helpful.

 In the early years of Colorado history, Spanish surnames were often compound names.
 Jose Valdez y Romero received the Valdez name from his father, and the Romero name from his mother.
 As the years passed and customs changed, the mother's surname would be dropped.
-There are instances where Jose Valdez y Romero would buy property and this would be indexed in the "R" section of the grantee index book.
+There are instances where Jose Valdez y Romero would buy property, and this would be indexed in the "R" section of the grantee index book.
 Years later when the mother's surname had been dropped, the property would be sold by Jose Valdez, and this would be indexed in the "V" section of the grantor's index book.
 Both parts of compound names should be followed.

 In Spanish surnames, "B's" can be interchanged with "V's" and S can be interchanged with Z. Property purchased by Ballejos may be sold by Vallejos, and Sanchez may sell property owned by Sanches.
 Phonetically B is the same as V, and S is the same as Z.